 GIAC certifications require your time and financial investment.
 But becoming GIAC certified will add another layer of industry-approved value to your qualifications.
 GIAC certification could be right for you if you will benefit from:

+A GIAC certification can help you learn new skills and demonstrate your abilities to your employer.
 Start building job-ready skills in cybersecurity with the Google Cybersecurity Professional Certificate on Coursera.
 Get hands-on experience with industry tools and examine real-world case studies, all at your own pace.
-Upon completion, you’ll have a certificate for your resume and be prepared to explore job titles like security analyst, SOC (security operations center) analyst, and more.
+Upon completion, you’ll have a certificate for your resume and the preparation necessary to explore job titles like security analyst, SOC (security operations center) analyst, and more.

 Editorial Team